ONE MILLION REASONS TO RIDE | SUNDAY 15 JUNE | 130KM | 100KM | 50KM | 20KM

 Can I still register on event day?

-We will not be taking registrations on event day - Sunday 9 June, 2024.
+We will not be taking registrations on event day - Sunday 15 June, 2025

-Registrations will close on Sunday 2nd July.
+Registrations will close on Sunday 8th June.

 There is a capacity limit to the number of riders we are able to register as part of the MS Brissie to the Bay bike ride, for safety and participant experience reasons.
-Therefore, we encourage riders withing to participate, to register early, in order to secure a spot at the start line!
+Therefore, we encourage riders wishing to participate, to register early, in order to secure a spot at the start line!

 Can I request a refund?